Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The art of being happy lies in the power of extracting happiness from common things."
+> "Nothing that results in human progress is achieved with unanimous consent."
-> — **Henry Ward Beecher**
+> — **Christopher Columbus**

 ---